faus7170/DocHipnoApp/HipnoApp_Backend_API.md

 ---

 ### PUT <uploadUrl>
-- **Description:** Sube la imagen al URL firmado en cloudflare S2 recibido en el paso anterior..
+- **Description:** Upload the image to the signed Cloudflare R2 URL received in the previous step.

 - **Headers:**
   - Content-Type: image/jpeg o image/png